A white and brown jack russell called Libby, gazing outdoors while standing in front of a green back drop

 Brucellosis is an infection caused by the bacteria, Brucella canis.
 Dogs that have come from abroad or have travelled overseas are much more at risk.

-It can then be passed on to other dogs and people in the UK if left undetected.
-Sadly, treatment options are limited and a diagnosis usually results in euthanasia.
+The disease can be passed on to other dogs in the UK if left undetected.
+There is also a small risk that the disease can be passed to people.
+Sadly, treatment options are limited and a diagnosis can mean it’s necessary to consider euthanasia.

 • causing dogs to miscarry puppies or give birth to weak puppies